Trnrr/RetroDocs-b1.7.3/docs/Setting up a Server.md

 ---

 ## title
-..how to setup a beta 1.7.3 server..
+Include basic information about how to get a server up and running.

 craftbukkit